Thomas Charles Wright

 Thomas Charles Wright (1799–1868) was an Irish-born naval admiral.
-He was the founding-father of the Ecuadorian Navy, and a general in Simón Bolívar's army.
+He was a founding-father of the Ecuadorian Navy under Juan Illingworth, and a general in Simón Bolívar's army.
 He is regarded as a leading militarist in Ecuador's and other South American countries' struggle for independence.

 Childhood

 Thomas Wright was born in Queensborough, Drogheda, Ireland, on 26 January 1799, to Joseph Wright and Mary Montgomery.
 At the age of 11, he was sent to the Royal Navy college at Portsmouth, regarded at the time as the finest in the world, where he was educated to become an officer.

 Career in the Royal Navy

 Following his junior officer training, he embarked to a sea voyage, at age 14 on board under the captaincy of George Stuart.
 On this vessel he sailed to the east coast of the United States where he was engaged in blockading activities in the squadron of Admiral John Borlase Warren.
 In 1817 he returned to England having attained the junior officer's rank of midshipman.